Shopify Guide: Online Store 2.0↘

 Online Store 2.0

-The following have been rebuilt and re-imagined with Shopify consumers in mind;
+Alongside the innovative features mentioned above, the following Online Store 2.0 elements have been rebuilt and re-imagined with Shopify consumers in mind;

 N0.1: Themes and the Editor -